-B. Sexual Harassment Under Title VII and the New Hampshire Law Against Discrimination unwelcome sexual advances, requests for sexual favors, and other verbal, non-verbal or physical conduct of a sexual nature constitutes sexual harassment when:
+B. Sexual Harassment Under the New Hampshire Law Against Discrimination

+Sexual harassment is defined differently under New Hampshire's discrimination law and regulations.
+These laws define sexual harassment as: unwelcome sexual advances, requests for sexual favors, and other verbal, non-verbal or physical conduct of a sexual nature constitutes sexual harassment when: